Shannan Gilbert was not a Gilgo Beach serial killer victim

 It wasn’t until December 2011 that the authorities discovered her skeletal remains in a dense marsh near Oak Beach, close to the location where she was last seen.

-When tabloids and podcasts cover this topic, they rarely point out the distance involved.
+When tabloids and content creators cover this topic, they rarely point out the distance involved.

 lisk map

-The police discovered Gilbert’s remains on the eastern side of the Island, roughly 5.5 miles away from the Gilgo Four.
-The closest LISK victim was Valerie Mack, who went missing in 2000.
+The police discovered Gilbert’s remains on the eastern side of the island, roughly 5.5 miles away from the Gilgo Four.
+The closest victim was Valerie Mack, who went missing in 2000.

-Although her disappearance eventually led to the discovery of LISK’s victims, that does not mean that she was a LISK victim herself.
+Although her disappearance eventually led to the discovery of the Gilgo Beach victims, that does not mean that she was a LISK victim herself.

-The Long Island serial killer contacted the Gilgo Four using burner phones.
-He then lured them to places where he could pick them up without being seen.
+The killer contacted the Gilgo Four using burner phones.
+He then made an effort to pick them up in nondescript locations without being spotted by a pimp or other witnesses.

 This is why the Gilgo Four seemingly vanished into thin air.